Ashok0/EnderalVREssentials/README.md

 [**Kanjs - Chaurus eggs and staff v2.1**](https://www.nexusmods.com/skyrimspecialedition/mods/46486?tab=files): A Simple Chaurus Egss Meshes and Textures remade !
 With an optional Staff!
 - Delete ESP files.

+[**3D Casting FX - Fire and Frost Hand FX Replacer v1.0**](https://www.nexusmods.com/skyrimspecialedition/mods/50197?tab=files): Replaces the effect in your hand when holding a fire or frost spell.
+The vanilla effects are made up of 2D sprites moving in a single plane which is very apparent and quite ugly in VR.
+These new ones are specifically designed to look good in VR and SE both.

+[**Loose Clear refracting icicle and FrostAtronach v1.5**](https://www.nexusmods.com/skyrimspecialedition/mods/2458?tab=files): Realistic looking Icicle and Frost Atronach.

 [**High Poly Project v4.95**](https://www.nexusmods.com/skyrimspecialedition/mods/12029): An on going process to improve the models of the game with more polygons , UV edits or just replace them all together.
 SMIM was the inspiration and the lack of similar mods led me to make this.
 - Should be installed with a Custom Install.
 Skip "Farmhouse Stone Walls" as these are better replaced by seperate mods.
 Skip "Whiterun Clutter", "Smelter Coal", "Furniture", "Plants", and "Riften 3D Leaves" as these at a minimum are incompatible with Enderal VR and can cause purple texture glitches.